ucsb-cs16/f22/_lab/lab06.md

 1. Indentation is neat, consistent and follows good practice (see below)
 2. Variable name choice: variables should have sensible names.
 	More on indentation: Your code should be indented neatly.
 Code that is inside braces should be indented, and code that is at the same "level" of nesting inside braces should be indented in a consistent way.
 Follow the examples from lecture, the sample code, and from the textbook.
+3. Practice the DRY (Don't Repeat Yourself) principle.
+Once you have finished implementing your code, try to find areas that are repetitive or redundant and spend some time to optimize.

-Commit and push the latest version of your code on github
+Commit and push the latest version of your code on github.

+**Graders will check your code to make sure it follows the coding style guidelines.
+Egregious violations to the coding style guidelines may be subject a score reduction for your lab grade.** If you are unsure whether your code exhibits good coding style, please ask a member of the course staff during lab.

 ## An important word about academic honesty and the gradescope system